-POTENTIAL IMPACT MITIGATION/ENHANCEMENT MEASURES MONITORING REQUIREMENTS RESPONSIBILITY hours where possible; all ancillary plant such as generators, compressors and pumps will be positioned so as to cause minimum noise disturbance, i.e. furthest from receptors or behind close boarded noise barriers; if necessary, acoustic enclosures will be provided and/or acoustic shielding; and construction contractors will be obliged to adhere to the codes of practice for construction working and piling given in BS 5228 and the guidance given therein minimising noise emissions from the Site.
-Piling Piling methods and/or piling working hours will be selected to prevent significant noise effects on adjacent waterbird habitat during the winter months (September to March inclusive).
+POTENTIAL IMPACT MITIGATION/ENHANCEMENT MEASURES MONITORING REQUIREMENTS RESPONSIBILITY be delivered during standard working hours where possible; all ancillary plant such as generators, compressors and pumps will be positioned so as to cause minimum noise disturbance, i.e. furthest from receptors or behind close boarded noise barriers; if necessary, acoustic enclosures will be provided and/ or acoustic shielding; and construction contractors will be obliged to adhere to the codes of practice for construction working and piling given in British Standard 5228 and the guidance given therein minimising noise emissions from the Site.
+Piling Piling methods and/ or piling working hours will be selected to prevent significant noise effects on adjacent waterbird habitat during the winter months (September to March inclusive).